 About This Drug

-Lanreotide is used to treat cancer.
-It is given as an injection into a muscle (intramuscularly).
+Lanreotide is used to treat cancer and acromegaly.
+It is given an injection under the skin (subcutaneously), usually in the buttock area.

 - Feeling dizzy

 Note: Each of the side effects above was reported in 5% or greater of patients treated with lanreotide.
 Not all possible side effects are included above.

 - Inflammation of the gallbladder and complications from gallstones such as infection and inflammation of your pancreas

 - Decrease in heart rate may occur

 - Changes in your thyroid function